thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 tags: [Data Wrangling, Data Processing, Sentiment Analysis, Social Network Analysis, Machine Learning, Data Visualization, Dimensionality reduction, Time Series]
 ---

-My name is Anh Thu, I am currently preparing a bachelor's degree in data sciences at CY Tech (Ex EISTI).
+My name is Anh Thu, I am currently preparing a bachelor degree in data sciences at CY Tech (Ex EISTI).
 I am actively looking for a five months internship in Data Science starting from April to September 2023 with the possibility of extending it to an apprenticeship.

 ---